What makes nonholonomic integrators work?: Introduction

-As opposed to Hamilton's principle in Lagrangian mechanics, the Lagrange--d'Alembert principle is \emph{not} a variational principle.
+Many models in mechanics and physics are described by dynamical systems with constraints.
+If the constraints do not originate from position constraints (so called \emph{holonomic} constraints), the system is called \emph{nonholonomic}.
+A typical example is a disc rolling on a surface without slipping.
+The governing differential equations are obtained from the \emph{Lagrange--d'Alembert principle} (see \autoref{sec:nonholcoupled}), which is \emph{not} a variational principle (contrary to Hamilton's principle in Lagrangian mechanics).
 Therefore, nonholonomic systems do not, in general, preserve a symplectic structure, although total energy is conserved.\footnote{ An open question is whether energy conservation is the \emph{only} geometric property of nonholonomic systems.
-That is, given a system on a manifold $\mathcal{N}$ with a first integral, is it always possible to view it as the underlying ODE of a nonholonomic system?~\cite{commML} }
+That is, given a system on a manifold $\mathcal{N}$ with a first integral, is it always possible to view it as the underlying ODE of a nonholonomic system?~\cite{commML} }\ Motivated by the success of symplectic integrators for Hamiltonian systems, various discrete versions of the Lagrange--d'Alembert principle have nevertheless been suggested, with the objective of deriving ``structure preserving'' time-stepping algorithms for nonholonomic systems~\cite{CoMa2001,Co2002,McPe2006,FeIgMa2008,FeIgMa2009,KoMaSu2010,KoMaDiFe2010}.
+Such algorithms are often called \emph{nonholonomic integrators}; they are observed to nearly conserve first integrals when applied to some standard nonholonomic test problems.
+The cause of the near conservation is often attributed to the discrete Lagrange--d'Alembert principle.

+In this paper we give numerical and theoretical results suggesting that \emph{reversibility} lies behind the observed good behaviour of nonholonomic integrators, regardless of any underlying discrete Lagrange--d'Alembert principle.
+Our results in fact reveal that the standard nonholonomic test problems have a bias: they are all reversible integrable.
+We therefore construct a family of nonholonomic test problems that are still integrable but not reversible (that is, not reversible with respect to a standard reversibility map).
+We apply several nonholonomic integrators from the literature on the new test problems.
+None of them exhibit structure preservation for all problems.